Sventajz/Odin_rock_paper_project/Readme.md

-Rock paper scissor project where player plays against the computer inside the inspect element console.
+\*Rock paper scissor project where player plays against the computer inside the inspect element console.

-CREDIT @ljuljzimski instagram for svg files